Natural Gas Safety

 - Always contact a licensed technician for any inspection or maintenance needs.

-If you need to turn off the gas supply to your home or building, contact us or follow these instructions:
+If you need to turn off the gas supply to your home or building, follow these instructions:

 - Grab a wrench.
 A crescent wrench works best, but a pipe wrench or sturdy pliers will also work.